Dollar slips as Jackson Hole meeting gets underway; focus on Powell's speech

 “With the rest of the world going negative in interest rates, the risk is for that scenario to happen in the U.S. and if we don’t see the Fed become a little more aggressive through no fault of the U.S. economy, but more because of the rest of the world, they could see more pressure to deliver rate cuts,” he added.

-In morning trading, the dollar slipped 0.1% against a basket of major currencies to 98.218.
+In morning trading, the dollar slipped 0.1% against a basket of major currencies to 98.218 .DXY.

 The euro, meanwhile, edged higher against the dollar, up 0.1% at $1.1097, amid an uptick in euro zone business growth.